ElektraInitiative/libelektra/doc/BUILDSERVER.md

 # Buildserver

-The [Elektra buildserver](https://build.libelektra.org/) handles a variety of tasks that reaches from testing PR's to deploying new versions of the Elektra homepage.
+The [Elektra buildserver](https://build.libelektra.org/) handles a variety of tasks that reaches from testing Pull Requests (PRs) to deploying new versions of the Elektra homepage.

 ## Legacy build jobs
 Build jobs that are not ported into Jenkinsfiles use